zomtec2311/logcleaner/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 **Description**
 A clear and concise description of what the bug is.
+Please give as much information you can.

 **Reproduction**
 Steps to reproduce the behavior: